Home » Water Quality » Contaminants » How To Remove Lead From Water (Step-by-Step)

 Option 4: Replace Lead Pipes

-If corroded lead pipes are the culprit, you’ll have to completely replace them.
-Unfortunately this method is also expensive, but there’s no other option.
-Overhauling your plumbing system is a significant renovation project, so it’s best to consult with a professional before proceeding.
+If corroded lead pipes are the source of lead, you’ll have to completely replace them.
+Although it’s a significant investment, it’s a permanent solution to lead contamination.
+Overhauling your plumbing system is a major renovation project, so it’s best to consult with a professional before proceeding.

 Step 4: After Treatment, Check If the Water Is Free From Lead